dmacha27/SignAlchemist/docs/source/processing.rst

 ---------------------

 - Beginners can build pipelines with predefined modules by simply connecting blocks —ideal for EDA or PPG signals.
-- Advanced users can insert custom Python code for personalised filters.
+- Advanced users can execute custom Python code for personalised filters.
 - Researchers can visualise how each step affects the signal and export intermediate or final results.

 Workflow example